byemaxx/MetaX/Docs/MetaX_Cookbook.md

 - Data Preprocessing **Before Summing  Peptides**:  Perform data preprocessing first, then sum the peptides to calculate the intensity of each taxon, function and taxa-function pair.
 - Data Preprocessing **After Summing Peptides**: Sum the peptides to calculate the intensity of each taxon, function and taxa-function pair first, then perform data preprocessing for each table.

-There are several methods for outlier detection and handling.
+There are several methods for detecting and handling outliers.

+Two steps will be applied:

+1. <u>Outlier Detection:</u> Users can select a method to mark outlier values as NaN.

+2. <u>Outlier Handling:</u> First, peptides with NaN values in all samples will be removed.
+Then, users can choose a method to fill the remaining NaN values.

 - **Outliers Detection:**
   - **IQR:** In a group, if the value is greater than Q3+1.5\*IQR or less than Q1-1.5\*IQR, the value will be marked as NaN.

   - **Missing-Value:** Detect nan values in the data.
-If a value is nan, it will be marked as an outlier (NaN).
+If a value is nan, it will be marked as an NaN.

   - **Half-Zero:** This rule applies to groups of data.
 If more than half of the values in a group are 0, while the rest are non-zero, then the non-zero values are marked as NaN.
 Conversely, if less than half of the values are 0, then the zero values are marked as NaN.
 If the group contains an equal number of 0 and non-zero values, all values in the group are marked as NaN.